 Brazil saw a massive exodus of rural dwellers towards the main urban centers of São Paulo and Rio de Janeiro from the 1950s to 1970s, which led to the growth of informal settlements known as “favelas.”
-The inequality and poverty of the country as a whole was intensified in favelas, which lacked state presence, making them ideal breeding grounds for an explosion of organized crime.
+The concentrated inequality and poverty in the favelas, which lacked a clear state presence, made them ideal breeding grounds for organized crime.

 In the 1950s, a powerful criminal mafia began to form around the “bicho,” or the animal game, an illegal gambling racket that became hugely popular in the country.
 The bosses who ran the game built up large fortunes, laundering their profits through legitimate companies.
 Eventually, they branched out into contract killing and prostitution rings, buying off police and politicians.
 The power of the bicheiros, or animal game bosses, would peak in the 1980s, when they began laundering money through Rio de Janeiro’s Carnival.

-Meanwhile organized criminal groups also began to form amidst the strong state repression and the brutal squalor of the country’s prisons.
+Meanwhile, organized criminal groups also began to form amidst the strong state repression and the brutal squalor of the country’s prisons.
 Indeed, Brazil’s organized criminal groups got their start in the prisons and only later grew to conquer the streets.
-The country’s biggest gangs, the Red Command and First Capital Command (PCC), both began in the prisons, in the early 1970s and the 1990s respectively, before spreading out onto the streets of Rio and São Paulo.
+The country’s two most powerful gangs, the Red Command and First Capital Command (PCC), both began in the prisons, in the early 1970s and the 1990s before, respectively, hitting the streets of Rio De Janeiro and São Paulo.

 During the 1970s, with the entrance of large quantities of cocaine into Brazil, links began to emerge among the bicheiros, drug cartels and local traffickers.
-As the global cocaine market boomed in the 1980s, Brazil attracted the biggest South American drug producers as a transit point for drugs bound for the European and US markets.
+As the global cocaine market boomed in the 1980s, Brazil attracted South America’s most prominent drug producers as a transit point for drugs bound for European and US markets.
 Colombian cartels moved into Brazilian territory, attracted by its location and the availability of precursor chemicals, smuggling cocaine into the country in base form.
-They began to install laboratories close to the points of sale and disembarkation to European and US markets.
+They began to setup laboratories close to the points of sale and disembarkation point for shipments headed to European and US markets.
 Then the Colombian cartels moved into Brazilian territory, drawn by its location and the availability of chemical precursors, trafficking the drug into the country in the form of coca paste.
 They started setting up laboratories near sale and disembarkation points headed to European and US Markets.

 Brazil’s judicial system is slow, corrupt and generally ineffective.
-In the World Economic Forum’s 2015-2016 Global Competitiveness Report, Brazil placed 92 out of 144 countries in regards to judicial independence.
+In the World Economic Forum’s 2019 Global Competitiveness Report, Brazil ranked 92 out of 144 countries in regards to judicial independence.
 According to official statistics, only 6 percent of homicides that take place in a given year are resolved.
-There exist federal and state courts, as well as courts specialized in military, labor or electoral matters.
-The country’s highest court is the Supreme Federal Court (Supremo Tribunal Federal).
+There exist federal and state courts, as well as courts specialized in military, labor-related and electoral matters.
+The country’s highest court is the Supreme Federal Court (STF).